Anti-Soviet resistance by the Ukrainian Insurgent Army: Creation of OUN-B, pogroms, and anti-Soviet uprising

 The OUN seized about 213 villages and organized diversion in the rear of the Red Army.
 In the process, it lost 2,100 soldiers and 900 were wounded.
 OUN's anti-Semitism was influenced by Nazi Germany but the organization also had its own, independent anti-Semitic tradition.
-The OUN-B formed Ukrainian militias that, displaying exceptional cruelty, carried out at least 58 documented antisemitic pogroms and massacres of Jews that claimed between 13,000 and 35,000 lives.
-The biggest pogroms carried out by the Ukrainian nationalists took place in Lviv resulting in the massacre of 6,000 Polish Jews.
-The involvement of OUN-B is unclear, but certainly OUN-B propaganda fuelled antisemitism.
+The OUN-B formed Ukrainian People's Militsiya that, displaying exceptional cruelty, carried out at least 58 documented antisemitic pogroms and massacres of Jews that claimed between 13,000 and 35,000 lives.
+The biggest pogroms carried out by the Ukrainian nationalists took place in Lviv resulting in the massacre of 6,000 Jews.
+The involvement of OUN-B is unclear but certainly OUN-B propaganda fuelled antisemitism.
 The vast majority of pogroms carried out by the Banderites occurred in Eastern Galicia and Volhynia.

-After the German capture of Lwów (Lviv) in 1941, the OUN leadership announced the creation of a Ukrainian state.
-Hitler, however, was opposed to Ukrainian statehood, having set his sights on the ruthless economic exploitation of the newly acquired colonial territories.
-OUN was banned, on 5 July Bandera was arrested and placed under house arrest in Berlin.
+After the German capture of Lviv in 1941, the OUN leadership declared the Act of restoration of the Ukrainian state; however, Adolf Hitler was opposed to Ukrainian statehood, having set his sights on the ruthless economic exploitation of the newly-acquired territories.
+OUN was banned, Bandera was arrested on July 5 and placed under house arrest in Berlin.
 The OUN-B went underground and encouraged its members and supporters to join the German administration and especially the auxiliary police.

-Following the German army, they managed to extend their network also into eastern Ukraine, but their slogans did not find support among the local population.
-The OUN-M on the other hand acted openly and took over local governments in the eastern part of occupied Poland, including Lwów (Lviv).
+Following the German army, they managed to extend their network into eastern Ukraine; their slogans did not find support among the local population.
+The OUN-M on the other hand acted openly and took over local governments in western Ukraine, including Lviv.
 OUN-B fought OUN-M, going so far as to murder its members.
-At the end of 1941 and the beginning of 1942, the Germans started to fight the influence of OUN-M by arresting its members, so they also went underground.
+In late 1941 and early 1942, the Germans started to fight the influence of OUN-M by arresting its members, so they also went underground.
 Another group was the so-called Polissian Sich formed by Taras Bulba Borovets, who referred to the traditions of the Ukrainian People's Republic.
 After the German attack he occupied and controlled Sarny and Olevsk, formed an alliance with the Germans and fought the Soviet remnants as police chief.
-In November 1941 he was forced to disband his unit (which at that time numbered about 2,000–3,000 people) after the Germans wanted to limit his independence and he refused to participate in the liquidation of the Jews.
-However, even after that, the power of the occupation administration over the territory of Polesia was mostly limited to cities, railway stations and roads.
+In November 1941, he was forced to disband his unit (which at that time numbered about 2,000–3,000 people) after the Germans wanted to limit his independence and he refused to participate in the liquidation of the Jews.
+Even after that, the power of the occupation administration over the territory of Polesia was mostly limited to cities, railway stations, and roads.
 The countryside turned into an arena of brutal confrontation between several guerrillas armies.